 Exercise is a cornerstone of rehabilitation and includes various forms of exercise for different clinical conditions.
 In this session – what’s new in exercise, we will examine something “old” and something “new.”
 In lecture one, Professor Paul Hodges, world-renowned scientist will discuss the evolution of spinal motor control, which has been around for more than twenty years.
 He will discuss current and future thoughts and trends in spinal motor control including new understanding of mechanisms underlying changes in trunk muscles and sensorimotor control and new ideas about selection of patients with spinal pain who are likely to respond to this approach.
 In lecture two, Johnny Owens will showcase blood flow restriction and exercise, which has taken rehabilitation by storm.
 What exactly is blood flow restriction; who needs it and how does it work?
 The aim of this session is to develop a greater understanding of two exercise approaches which currently features prominently in rehabilitation and discuss the next frontiers.

 This session will explore various aspects of clinical reasoning, safety screening and diagnostics.
-In lecture one, Mark Jones, world-renowned physical therapist will discuss the cornerstone of clinical practice: clinical reasoning.
-What’s new in the world of reasoning or reasoning categories?
-How do experts and novices differ in their clinical reasoning?
+In lecture one, Mark Jones, known for his contributions to the theory on clinical reasoning, will discuss the critical thinking that underpins skilled clinical reasoning.
+We all reason, but how well?
+Understanding criteria for judging thinking (your own, another’s, your patient’s) can facilitate critique and improvement in clinical reasoning.
+Applying critical thinking to challenging judgments such as diagnostic categorisation and psychosocially informed practice can facilitate skilled reasoning and application of biopsychosocial theory to practice.
 In the second lecture, Dr. Flynn will update attendees on various aspects of being a first-contact practitioner in rehabilitation including imaging and diagnostics as well as the triage and musculoskeletal management roles of physical therapists in musculoskeletal care across the nation.
 The aim of this session is to update attendees on various aspects of clinical reasoning, screening, diagnosis and placement as first-contact practitioners.